filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

 The second option is mocking the interactions with mocks, e.g., [`unittest.mock`](https://docs.python.org/3/library/unittest.mock.html#module-unittest.mock).
 This way, we verify that the code calls external dependency in a way we expect but doesn't verify if the call would succeed in the real environment.
 For example, we can mock calls to the AWS `boto3` client and remove any dependencies on the cloud service from the tests.
-The tests will be fast because because there'll be no network calls.
+The tests will be fast because there'll be no network calls.
 However, they won't ensure that the code will work in the real environment because we might accidentally misconfigure the mocks, and the tests won't notice that.
 Although unit tests are handy because of the low cost and fast runtime, they must be supplemented by other production-like tests.